nucleic/atom/docs/source/basis/observation.rst

 .. note::

-    The |ContainerList| member is a special case simce it can emit notifications when elements are added or removed from the list.
-This will be refrred to as 'container' events.
+    The |ContainerList| member is a special case since it can emit notifications when elements are added or removed from the list.
+This will be referred to as 'container' events.

 The distinction between static and dynamic observers comes from the moment at which the binding of the observer to the member is defined.
 In the case of